al-sapsan/al-sapsan/README.md

 ___
 ___
 # SOKOLOV OLEG

-## Brief Biography:
-Born on March 26, 1977, in Sochi.
-From September 1984 to June 1994, I studied at Secondary School No. 59 in the Adler District of Sochi.
-From August 1994 to March 1998, I attended the Saratov Law Institute.
-From March 1998 to February 2013, I worked in the forensic expert division in Sochi, progressing from an expert to the head of the department.
-Between 2004 and 2006, alongside I served as a lecturer in "Forensic Science" at the Black Sea Humanitarian Academy (Sochi).
-From February 2013 to October 10, 2018, I worked as a senior expert in the Department of Special Judicial Expertise for the North Caucasus and Southern Federal Districts.
-From 2018 to 2024, I worked as a private judicial expert.

 ## Education:
 - In July 2015, graduated from the Federal State Autonomous Educational Institution of Higher Education "People's Friendship University of Russia" earning a bachelor's degree in "Applied Information Technologies" (diploma 107705 No. 0002714 dated July 08, 2015, registration number 2439/248ПИОЗ);